Also see: Music Box/Fonda: interior views

 1983 - Thanks to Terry Guy for this January photo of the Pix in its Spanish language days.
 He has it on Flickr.
 The photo has put in appearances on Photos of Los Angeles and is included among many other Music Box photos in Martin Pal's Noirish Los Angeles post #28606.

-1983 - A January photo from American Classic Images.
+1983 - A January photo from the now-vanished American Classic Images website.
 The Cantinflas picture they're running dated from 1974.
 Thanks to Ken McIntyre for spotting it in the collection.

 early 1980s - Another nice shot of the facade when the theatre was still named the Pix.
 It's from Ken McIntyre on the Facebook page Photos of Los Angeles.

 1985 - The Henry Fonda with an engagement of Harold Pinter's "Old Times."
-Thanks to American Classic Images for this October photo.
+Thanks to the now-vanished American Classic Images website for this October photo.

 1986 - A telephoto view west on Hollywood Blvd.
 It's a Tony Barnard photo for the L.A.
 Times appearing on Calisphere.
 It's also on the UCLA Library site.
 There's also a second take of the same vista.
 The UCLA site has a zoom feature so you can go in and pan around.